Free Shipping on orders over $58

 This is a fantastic way to save resources and maximize the use of water in your household.

-2. DIY Natural Cleaners
+DIY Natural Cleaners

 One of the easiest and most cost-effective ways to live sustainably is by making your own natural cleaners.
 While the cleaning aisles in supermarkets are full of chemical-laden products that often come in single-use plastic containers, DIY natural cleaners can be made with simple household ingredients like vinegar, lemon, and baking soda.

-Another really great way to make your own DIY natural cleaners is to make Bio enzymes.
-They are made from orange and lemon peels are a powerful, eco-friendly solution for both cleaning and gardening.
-These natural enzymes are produced by fermenting citrus peels with sugar and water, creating a versatile liquid that can be used as a non-toxic, DIY cleaner.
-It’s perfect for disinfecting surfaces, cutting through grease, and eliminating odors.
 Beyond household cleaning, bioenzymes also serve as a fantastic soil enhancer and natural pesticide.
 When diluted and added to your garden, they improve soil health, promote plant growth, and help keep pests at bay—all while being gentle on the environment.

 This all-purpose cleaner works great on most surfaces, leaving them clean and fresh without any harmful chemicals.
-Pair it with an eco-friendly product like the Tangie Dish Wash Bar to tackle more specific cleaning tasks and keep your home spotless the sustainable way.
+Pair it with an eco-friendly product like the Tangie Dish Wash Bar to tackle more specific cleaning tasks and keep your home spotless a sustainable way.

-3. Swap Paper Towels for Reusable Cloths
+Swap Paper Towels for Reusable Cloths

 Paper towels are a staple in many households, but they generate a lot of waste.
 Even if they’re biodegradable, the energy and resources used to produce and transport them add to your carbon footprint.
 A simple but effective zero-waste swap is to replace paper towels with reusable cloths.